RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### New (UX/UI)

-- Duik is now available split in several optionnal pannels.
+- Duik is now available split in several optional pannels.
 This means each tab of Duik can be now in its own panel and docked separately into the user interface of After Effects.
-- Individual panels can be opened by [Alt] + Click on the tab buttons.
+- Individual panels can be opened by [Alt] + [Click] on the tab buttons.
 - Duik now uses a [welcome screen](first-look-at-duik.md#categorization) at startup, which greatly improves launch time.
 - In order to fix any problem with Duik, like its settings file getting corrupted sometimes on Mac, there's now [a way to re-initialize everything](install-duik.md#fix-uninstall-duik).
 - Added some buttons with useful links: